Origin-Byte/nft-protocol/gutenberg/README.md

 ### 3. Deploy the Contract

-To run the newly created smart contract in conjunction to the NFT protocol, run the following sh script from the parent folder:
+To deploy the newly created smart contract in conjunction to the NFT protocol, run the following sh script from the parent folder:

 `./bin/publish.sh`